Last Updated on September 14, 2020 by Scott

 The Tesla charging system can tell when the output isn’t a clean, pure sine wave and it won’t let you charge.

-This is important because a surge could end up causing damage.
+This is important because a surge could cause damage.

-Tesla built in a nice safety feature by not allowing a charge unless the power is stable.
+Tesla built in a helpful safety feature by not allowing a charge unless the power is stable.

 Some inverters have a modified sine wave, often a square wave or modified square wave.
 Your Tesla would view this as dirty or unstable energy and wouldn’t let you charge.

-Generally, the more inexpensive power inverters will have modified sine wave rather than pure.
+Generally, inexpensive power inverters will have modified sine wave rather than pure.

-If you want to have a better understanding of the different types of sine waves, check out this white paper from Champion.
+If you want a better understanding of the different types of sine waves, check out this white paper from Champion.

 The other important thing to know when finding out if a particular generator will work is that the Tesla wants the generator to be grounded.